ποΈ Sketch

 -

---oxlint <ID>β The oxlint preset to use.
-It can be set todefaultto use the default preset -
+--oxlint <ID>β The configuration for this package's oxlint setup.
+It can be set totrue(to use defaults), to a preset id, or to a literal configuration -

 sketch ts package